junghoon-1999/Formula1-Strategy/README.md

 This project uses the Transformer model from the paper 'Attention is all you need', to predict the location of all drivers in a race in Formula one.

+## Data Description

+## Model Description
+The model will take in 50 sequences of datapoints (information regarding all 20 drivers) and predict what the next 100 iterations of driver locations will be.

 # How to Run

 First install the libraries